seanmiddleditch/nanofmt/README.md

 Such an approach would allow individual TUs to opt-in to pulling in all the machinery if and only if they actually need it.

-Note that we have thus far kept the _parsing_ part of nanomsg all constexpr capable, since we may wish to enable compile-time format string checking capabilities for projects that (wisely) prefer such a feature.
+Note that we have thus far kept the _parsing_ part of nanofmt all constexpr capable, since we may wish to enable compile-time format string checking capabilities for projects that (wisely) prefer such a feature.
 All known potential users of nanofmt are not yet using C++20 so compile-time checking